-I’m excited to have Dara Tomassen here again to share helpful beginning tips and tricks for Free Motion Quilting on our home machines.
-Dara has been running a Charity Quiltalong on her blog, Stitched Quilting Co. for the past weeks, and she’s here to share her talents and help us get motivated to do the part that frequently keeps us (me, at least) from just finishing those charity quilt projects: just quilting the dang thing!
-Dara shows us how to make it doable!
-Here’s Dara:
+I’m excited to have machine-quilting-expert Dara Tomassen of Stitched Quilting Co. to share helpful beginning tips and tricks for Free Motion Quilting on our home machines.
+I’m glad Dara is here to share her talents and help us get motivated and build our confidence in finishing a quilt by quilting it ourselves.

 With American Thanksgiving and then Christmas fast approaching, I find myself reflecting on all the aspects of my life that I am grateful for.
 I LOVE Christmas time.
 There just seems to be an increase of kindness towards others where we reach outside of ourselves and give to those in need.
 Back in May I decided that I would be proactive in beating the ‘Christmas time regret of wishing I had more time to make and give meaningful presents to those in need’ conundrum I fall into every year.
 So along came my genius plan of hosting a charity quilt drive.
 (And I’ve got a prize you can win!
 See the details at the end of the post.)